top of page

 When partners stop treating triggers as verdicts:

-Repair happens faster
+• Repair happens faster.

-Arguments become shorter and less damaging
+• Arguments become shorter and less damaging.

-Over time, the nervous system learns:“I can stay present here.
+Over time, the nervous system learns: “I can stay present here.
 I don’t have to armor up.”
 That’s what emotional safety actually is.
-Most couples need better interpretation of internal signals.
+Most couples need a better interpretation of internal signals.
 A trigger is not an attack.
 It’s a message — and messages can be understood.
-When both partners learn to pause, regulate, and get curious instead of defensive, relationships don’t just survive conflict — they deepen because of it.

 Couple smiling